Table of Contents

 Right to Attribution

 The right to attribution is the right to be identified as the creator of a particular original work.
-To have this right, you must make a positive action that you would like this identification for these purposes.
+To have this right, you must make a positive action and say that you would like this identification for these purposes.

 Right to Object to False Attribution

-Similarly, you have the right to object if you somebody names you the creator of something you did not produce.
+Similarly, you have the right to object if somebody names you the creator of something you did not produce.
 This can be a difficult concept to follow in the context of copyright law since if you did not create something, you would not have a copyright in it unless you acquired that copyright from the original copyright owner.

 Right to Object to Derogatory Treatment